Aryanakh7/Credit_Risk_Analysis/README.md

 In contrast, the SMOTE Oversampling method only has a score of 63%, and would subsequently not be as efficient as the other methods in detecting high risk loans.

+To conclude, the **Easy Ensemble AdaBoost Classifier** appears to be the most dependable when detecting high risk loans as it has a high rate of true positive detection, and can therefore be recommended as a reliable machine learning model capable of reducing bias and predicting accurate credit risk.